-Class 5.
+Class 5 (Sept.
+7).
 Removal of Agency Officials (cont.); The Role of the Due Process Clause.
 Read edit of Seila Law v.
-CFPB (available on class website); 345-355.
+CFPB (available on class website); edit of Collins v.
+Yellin (available on class website), and 345-355.

 Londoner and Bi-Metallic illustrate the distinction between rulemaking and adjudication.
 This distinction plays a key role in whether an individual has a right to a hearing.

 Focus Questions: (1) How does the Seila Law case reflect a political split over the role of the President?
-(2) How does the APA distinguish between rulemaking and adjudication?
-(3) Under the common law, how does the distinction between legislation and rulemaking affect due process rights in Londoner and Bi-Metallic?
+(2) What power must a president have with regard to removability of single heads of agencies?
+(3) How does the APA distinguish between rulemaking and adjudication?
+(4) Under the common law, how does the distinction between legislation and rulemaking affect due process rights in Londoner and Bi-Metallic?